UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 ## Run UE4Editor

 when the build completes, fire up the Editor:
-- note: i like to see the `stdout` prints -- to know that the Editor is still running
+- note: i like to see the `stdout` prints (to know that the Editor is still running)
 	- using `-log` parameter to view this

 ### on Windows